Mapepire-IBMi/Mapepire-IBMi.github.io/src/content/docs/guides/developer.md

 **High-Level Overview**

-The `Query` class-like object is designed to manage and execute SQL queries, handle their states, and fetch additional data if needed.
-It interacts with an `SQLJob` instance to send and receive data over a socket, ensuring that the query execution is properly managed and any errors are appropriately handled.
+The `Query` class-like object is designed to manage and execute SQL queries, handle their states, and fetch additional data.
+It interacts with an `SQLJob` instance to send and receive data over a the WebSocket connection.

 **Class Definitions and Functions**